 Finding the Best Places to Retire Since 2006!

-Overview: This affluent barrier island community lies along the Atlantic coastal ridge just north of West Palm Beach in southeastern Florida.
-Platted in 1948, Juno Beach incorporated in 1953 and today is a quiet, casual place with a white/gray sand beach.
+This barrier island community lies along the Atlantic coastal ridge just north of West Palm Beach in southeastern Florida.
+Platted in 1948, Juno Beach incorporated in 1953 and today is a quiet, casual residential town with a long, clean oceanfront beach tucked against clear blue waters.

 Housing ranges from modest condominiums to oceanfront estates.
 Neighborhoods are dotted with palm trees, snuggle up to the beach and have sand covered roads.
 Juno Ocean Walk is a low key resort with park models for sale.